 - Graduate Record Examination (GRE) Verbal and Quantitative score

 - Psychology undergraduate GPA

 - Field experience or skill sets

-- Oral Interview, if applying to the Counseling specialization
+- Oral Interview, if applying to the Counseling specialization (by invitation only)

 The holisitc review of materials allows the Committee to consider all available information when assessing the potential success of each applicant.
 However, this comprehensive review means that there are no hard and fast rules about how your application will stack up against others.